- Just like everyone else…

 Just like everyone else

-Pregnant women have the right to make their own decisions about their bodies in the same way as everyone else.
+Pregnant women and people have the right to make their own decisions about their bodies in the same way as everyone else.

-It is against the law to give medical treatment to a pregnant woman unless she agrees to it.
+It is against the law to give medical treatment to a pregnant person unless they agree to it.
 This is known legally as giving consent.

 Every person has the right to make decisions about their body for themselves.
 This is known as the principle of autonomy.
 It is protected under the common law of England and Wales, and the common law in Scotland, and Article 8 of the European Convention on Human Rights.
 See our factsheet, Human Rights in Maternity Care.

-Pregnant women are entitled to make autonomous decisions in the same way as any other person, and their decisions must be respected, regardless of whether health professionals agree with them.
+Pregnant women and people are entitled to make autonomous decisions in the same way as any other person, and their decisions must be respected, regardless of whether health professionals agree with them.

 The principle of autonomy creates a legal requirement to seek a person’s consent whenever they are given any medical treatment.